-Indefinite pronoun: “viel – much” is also followed by uncountable nouns most of the time, and is not declined.
+The indefinite pronoun: “viel” (much) is also followed by uncountable nouns most of the time, and it is not declined.

-The opposite is “nothing” – “nichts” which are also indefinite pronouns.
-The indefinite pronouns for the first person singular or second person singular, when the sentence starts with “ich bin” “ich will” or “sie hat” are never conjugated.
-Example: “ich will nichts machen” – “I don’t want to do anything”.
+Remember that the indefinite pronouns for the first person singular or second person singular, when the sentence starts with “ich bin,” “ich will,” or “sie hat,” are never conjugated.

-Knowing or learning those different indefinite pronouns (Indefinitpronomen) or other ones in the German language like “der die das, man, jemand, niemand or etwas” won’t mean a thing if you don’t use the indefinite pronouns and know how to naturally use them in the everyday German spoken language.
+Knowing or learning those different indefinite pronouns or other ones in the German language won’t mean a thing if you can’t use them in everyday spoken German.
 Learning a language is like learning an instrument, and you need to practice.
-It can seem hard to do so but don’t worry, there’s a very easy solution with which you won’t even realize that you’re practicing at all, since it’s so interesting.
-Of course, I’m talking about Readle – learn German.
-You can practice reading, listening, understanding, learning new vocabulary and expressions, grammar, and get entertained by an engaging quiz and you’ll learn the use of indefinite pronouns without struggles.
-What are you waiting for!?
+It can seem hard to do so, but don’t worry – there’s a very easy solution with which you won’t even realize that you’re practicing since it’s so interesting.